cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **The Cheesy Poofs(n.):** also the best team in the world, FRC 254, trades this spot every other year to Simbotics~Mitchell1714

-**The Macy's Day Parade, aka, the Horror Show, aka, Load in (n):**.
+**The Macy's Day Parade(n):** aka, the Horror Show, aka, Load in.
 The 45 minute parade on Day 1 of an event where teams with no sightlines rush to try to wheel/carry all manner of dangerous, precariously balanced & protruding objects into the pits.
 See Safety.~RoboMom

 **Theory (n.) :** A mythical place where all robot designs work.~MechEng83